Darxo/Hardened/README.md

 - Adorned Knights now only bring 1 Squire (down from 2)
 - Noble Parties can now only have up to 30% melee backliner (down from 40%) and up to 25% ranged backliner (down from 30%)
 - Brigand Camps can now have at most 35% ranged units (down from 40%)
+- Nomad Parties up to a resource value of 450 now spawn less elite units than before and they spawn more elite troops than before past 450 resources

 ### AI General

+- Any faction that receives at least 3 hits from enemies more than they themselves inflicted onto their enemies, will stop playing defensive
+- **Nomad Leader**, **Bandit Leader**, **Robber Baron**, **Militia Captain**, **Seargeant**, **Marshal** and **Officer** are now less likely to flank, protect allies, engage multiple opponents at once or use crowd control skills.
+They are more likely to stay in formation and allies are more likely to gather around them
+- **Blade Dancer**, **Executioner**, **Hedge Knight** and **Oathbringer** are now less likely to flank, protect allies, act defensive or use crowd control skills.
+Allies are slightly more likely to gather around them
+- Noble Ranged NPCs are 50% less likely to consider using **Rotation**
+- Fast Brigands (Robber, Bandit, Killer) are now much less likely to flank and more likely to stay in formation
 - NPCs now know how to use Bandages
 - NPC ranged troops now ignore the score from potential scatter targets when picking a ranged target.
 They also ignore the score penalty from obstacles blocking line of sight (that penalty is already implicitely handled by the predicted hitchance)
 - Ranged NPC are 25% less likely to change positions